|

 Free and cheap website templates (alphabetically)

-Free CSS Templates: About 500 CSS (Cascading Style Sheet) templates are here, most very nice.
+Templated: Over 800 CSS (Cascading Style Sheet) and HTML5 templates are here, most very nice.
 Be aware as you browse that there are also premium-priced templates in the lower section of each page.
 The free templates can be used for commercial websites, and require attribution and a backlink only.
-You can remove that requirement by paying a "small donation."
+You can contact the site owners about removing that credit if need be.
 You download the templates directly from the website as a ZIP file.
+Site ownership is "private," but the server is based out of Dallas, Texas.

 Open Web Design: This group branched off from the Open Source Web Design site, and seems to be more active now.
-It offers more than 3,800 free website templates, under either a Creative Commons license or a public domain license, the key difference between them being whether or not a link-back is required.
+It offers more than 4,000 free website templates, most under a Creative Commons license so a linked attribution is generally required.
 Templates are downloaded as zipped files, and most have lots of text prompts to walk you through the code.
-Some designers place additional terms on the use of their designs, so read your chosen templates text file carefully after youve downloaded and unzipped it.
+Some designers place additional terms on the use of their designs, so read your chosen template’s text file carefully after you’ve downloaded and unzipped it.
 Some of the templates can also be found on the OSWD website, although the two communities seem to be diverging.
 Open Web Design is a worldwide community of web designers, but the site itself appears to be based in Australia.

 Back to quick finder